Quebec on its knees in front of Netflix

-Do the people of Quebec, these old people, want to be spared the “barbarian invasions” of the digital giants?
+Do Quebecers, these old people, want to survive the “barbarian invasions” of the digital giants?
 Let me doubt that.

 Alain Solnier, a well-known voice on Radio Canada, a prominent journalist who became a teacher of communications at the University of Montreal, just published digital barbariansan article showing how vulnerable our cultural production is to the digital giants who have stormed the scene without responding to the control mechanisms designed for television or radio.